kswain1/a-z_report/README.md

-**Vanguard Report**
+**A-Z Report**

-This is a demo of the [Dash](https://plot.ly/products/dash/) interactive Python framework developed by [Plotly](https://plot.ly/).
+This is a demo of the A-Z Report to assess the risk areas of the lower areas of the muscle tendons based on the athlete's body.

+We are basing our dashboard technology using dash.
 Dash abstracts away all of the technologies and protocols required to build an interactive web-based application and is a simple and effective way to bind a user interface around your Python code.

+More on the Framework Background can be found here.
 To learn more check out our [documentation](https://dash.plot.ly).